Why The Measles Surge Could Open The Door To A Host Of Other Diseases

 For instance, back in the early 1960s, when the measles vaccine was first introduced on a mass scale in many countries, scientists observed that shortly afterward there was a massive drop in childhood deaths from not just measles but many other infections.

-But it wasn't until 2014 that Mina and his collaborators were able to do a comprehensive statistical analysis of data reaching back to the 1940s.
+But it wasn't until 2015 that Mina and his collaborators were able to do a comprehensive statistical analysis of data reaching back to the 1940s.
 They found spikes in deaths from other childhood infections were directly predicted by measles outbreaks.
-And that the effect lasted two to three years beyond the measles outbreak.
+And the effect lasted two to three years beyond the measles outbreak.

 Since the publication of that finding — in the journal Science — researchers have found additional evidence for the immune amnesia hypothesis.